 A good quality nutrient dense low inflammatory diet is important to support mitochondrial function, essential nutrients include the B vitamins, lipoic acid and Co-enzyme Q10.

-According to Dr. Shoemaker, the proper definition of CIRS is:
+According to Dr. Shoemaker, the proper diagnosis of CIRS involves:

 This can happen in old water damaged buildings, as well as state of the art new buildings, and some people are more susceptible than others for developing this syndrome.